 - Explain how operating systems manage concurrent processes including the complete life-cycle of user processes, threads, process synchronization, and deadlock avoidance.

-- Evaluate algorithms used for process scheduling, memory allocation, and disk access.
+- Evaluate the suitability of algorithms used for process scheduling, memory allocation, and disk access for various use cases.

 - Understand how operating systems manage physical and virtual memory including segmentation and paging.